JackSawyerWATX/dsaArrays/README.md

 - `arrays.py`: Demonstrates basic array operations including finding minimum and maximum values, array length, and element access.
 - `bubbleSort.py`: Implements the basic bubble sort algorithm with detailed comments explaining each step of the sorting process.
 - `bubbleSortImprovement.py`: An optimized version of bubble sort that includes early termination when the array becomes sorted, improving performance on nearly sorted arrays.
+- `insertionSort.py`: Implements the basic insertion sort algorithm using pop/insert operations to build a sorted array.
+- `improvedInsertionSort.py`: An optimized insertion sort implementation using in-place shifting and early termination for better performance.
 - `selectionSort.py`: Implements the selection sort algorithm, which finds the minimum element in each pass and places it at the beginning of the unsorted portion.
+- `selectionSwapSort.py`: Another implementation of selection sort using direct element swapping instead of pop/insert operations.

 ## Requirements